LJD0/Whats_the_Hold_Up/README.md

 - Weather
 - Security

-Delays were classified similarly with 'Late Aircrafts' included as a feature
+Delays were classified similarly with 'Late Aircrafts' included as an additional feature

 As the data suggests, The carrier you fly with with determine if you are delayed greatly.